smlight-workspace/silabs-firmware-builder/README.md

 ## Building locally

 To build a firmware locally the build container can be reused.
-Simply start the container local with a build directory bind-mounted, e.g.
+If you use VSCode then simply open the included devcontainer.
+Or you can manually start the container locally using Docker, with a build directory bind-mounted, e.g.

 ```sh
 docker run --rm -it \